madhura74/javaWebApp/README.md

 To check the Pipeline executios, navigate to the main page of the repository.
 Select Actions, under All workflows select _Java WebApp CICD_.
-Once you select the latest run, you can see all the stages
+Once you select the latest run, you can check the status of all the jobs and tasks it has executed.